-The Calibration Report on the top line displays the voltage output from the electrode in millivolts (mV).
+Output:2500mV Calibrating 100% Press [OK] The Calibration Report on the top line displays the voltage output from the electrode in millivolts (mV).
 This value is stored in the Probe's memory and can be recalled at any time.
 See section 10.7.
 Press OK then ESC repeatedly to return to normal reading mode.

-Remove the Probe from the calibration bottle, shake off any excess water then dry the outer sleeve with a soft cloth.
+Remove the Probe from the calibration cup, shake off any excess water then dry the outer sleeve with a soft cloth.

-Fill a calibration bottle with freshly mixed Fluorescein calibration solution and drop the Probe in all the way.
+Pour 300mL of freshly mixed Fluorescein calibration solution into a clean calibration cup then gently lower the Probe in all the way.